chenkennt/openpublish/open_publish_design.md

 #### 3.1.2 toc.md

-`toc.md` is used to define the TOC (table of contents) structure of a center.
+`toc.md` is used to define the TOC (table of contents) structure of a docset.

 We uses [headers](http://daringfireball.net/projects/markdown/syntax#header) to specify the level of toc.
 For example: